StijndeK/RTR/README.md

 ```

 ## Future developments
 The current tool has been made to be as quick and easy to use as possible.
-Herefore a lot is done in the background.
+Because of which a lot is done in the background.
 However, there are a lot of interesting possibilities when moving them to the front-end and providing complete controll over how to adapt the riser and to what.